fghaas/openinfrasummit2019-shanghai/markdown/qemu-ga.md

 will use its virtual serial port to send the `guest-set-time` command that `qemu-guest-agent` then processes from within the instance, so your VM has the correct system time right when it wakes up.

+The guest agent also does another thing that’s cool, which is that when you take a snapshot of an instance, it can automatically freeze and flush all I/O on all your mounted filesystems, so that the snapshot you take is one of a clean filesystem.

+And speaking of snapshots...